Most Singaporeans don't lose money buying an HDB flat… They lose money when they choose the wrong one.

 BTO (Build-To-Order)

-Best for buyers with a lower budget who can wait 3–5 years.
-You get a brand-new flat at subsidised prices, but location choices are limited to whatever HDB launches that quarter.
+Best for eligible buyers who can wait for the chosen project's construction timeline.
+You get a brand-new flat at subsidised prices, but location choices depend on HDB's available sales exercises.

 Resale HDB